Prathvi321/Music-Application/README.md

 # Music-Application
 This is my personal Music Application.
-I just created it for fun./n
+I just created it for fun.
-kughgerfkjhgfukreh